TQ-Smith/msToVCF/README.md

 ```
 Usage: msToVCF [options]
 Options:
-   -h/--help                  Prints help menu and exits.
+   --help                  Prints help menu and exits.
-   -v/--version               Prints version number and exits.
+   --version               Prints version number and exits.
-   -l/--length INT            Sets length of segment in number of base pairs.
+   --length INT            Sets length of segment in number of base pairs.
 Default 1,000,000.
-   -u/--unphased              If set, the phase is removed from genotypes.
+   --unphased              If set, the phase is removed from genotypes.
-   -m/--missing DOUBLE        Genotypes are missing with supplied probability.
+   --missing DOUBLE        Genotypes are missing with supplied probability.
 Default 0.
-   -c/--compress              If set, the resulting files are compressed.
+   --compress              If set, the resulting files are compressed.
 ```